OrchidProtocol/blog.orchid.com/publishing-process.md

 ## Verifying before pushing
 In order to test that your post has been correctly formatted, make sure to run `npm run build` followed by `npm run serve` and visit `localhost:8000` to make sure everything looks correct.

-`npm run build:light` will be much faster after the site has been built once, but you might run into build errors relating to the gatsby/sharp dependency not preparing images correctly in certain circumstances.